startergate/NewsApp/README.md

 # Not a NAVER News
-Not-a-NAVER-News is not a NAVER news
+Not-a-NAVER-News is not a NAVER news, of course.